quadboston/Newton-Principia/README.txt

 5. When your changes are ready for review, push changes to GitHub create a pull request git push origin your-branch-name

-    In GitHub, switch to your branch and click "New pull request" button.
+    In GitHub, switch to your branch and click "Compare and pull request" button.
 Ensure base branch is master.
     Include a descriptive title and detailed description of changes, then click "Create pull request" button.